dotnet/EntityFramework.Docs/docs/getting-started/aspnet5/existing-db.rst

         :language: c#
         :linenos:

-You'll notice that the controller takes a ``BlogContext`` as a constructor parameter.
-ASP.NET dependency injection will take care of passing an instance of ``BlogContext`` into your controller.
+You'll notice that the controller takes a ``BloggingContext`` as a constructor parameter.
+ASP.NET dependency injection will take care of passing an instance of ``BloggingContext`` into your controller.

 The controller contains an ``Index`` action, which displays all blogs in the database, and a ``Create`` action, which inserts a new blogs into the database.